-files A list of GRanges, aneuHMM or aneuBiHMM objects or a vector of files that contain such objects.

-check.class Any combination of c('GRanges', 'aneuHMM', 'aneuBiHMM').
+files A list of GRanges, aneuHMM or aneuBiHMM objects or a character vector with files that contain such objects. check.class Any combination of c('GRanges', 'aneuHMM', 'aneuBiHMM').
 If any of the loaded objects does not belong to the specified class, an error is thrown.